There's so much talk going around right now about productivity.

-They have multiple "priorities" (by definition, the word priority should be singular, not plural) and they value efficiency over effectiveness.
-They're more concerned with tools, hacks, and quick fixes.
+They have multiple "priorities" even if by its original definition, the word priority should be singular, not plural.
+They value efficiency over effectiveness and they're more concerned with tools, hacks, and quick fixes.

 Most notably, people who are busy scoff and sneer at strategic planning, scheduling, reviewing, developing good habits, and quite remarkably, setting goals.

-Instead of "just doing it" or action for action's sake, people who are productive are concerned with clarity and strategy before action.
+Instead of work for work's sake, people who are productive are concerned with clarity and strategy before action.
 These people are top performers who value routines, effectiveness over efficiency, continuous learning, and most importantly, setting goals.

 Where you should not start

 At the beginning of this article, I mentioned the tools, systems, and topics that are popular right now.
 What I haven't told you is that this kind of conversation isn't entirely new.

 First, people were excited about to-do lists and checklists.
 Then, it was calendars, planners, and appointment books.
 After, it was electronic spreadsheets and different kinds of software.
 Nowadays, you have apps and gadgets.